charangautam/avengersFlix__api/README.md

 - Allow existing users to deregister

-This server is created using node.js and express.js
+This server is created using node.js and express.js with mongoDB as the database.